 The Access Controller can then start to add cardholders to their team by tapping Scan Card, and either using the camera to scan the QR code (default) or choosing Contactless to read the card using NFC (on an enabled device).

-To swipe in in the cardholder, select the Employer (refer to 1 in the below screenshot) the cardholder is working for from the drop down menu (if applicable) and the Job Role the cardholder will predominately be performing from the drop down menu.
+To swipe the cardholder onto site, select the Employer (refer to 1 in the below screenshot) the cardholder is working for from the drop down menu (if applicable) and the Job Role the cardholder will predominately be performing from the drop down menu.

 By default, the corresponding Network Operator job role will be displayed at the top of the list.
 If no job role is selected, the valid Network Operator job role will apply.
 If no valid Network Operator job role is held, then the role will be left blank.